open-power/snap/hardware/doc/Bitstream_flashing.md

 # FPGA bitstream images
 Configuration bitstreams define the logic of the FPGA.
 As the FPGAs that are used for SNAP are SRAM based, they have to load the configuration at power on.
 A complete bitstream is often called an FPGA *image*.
 The cards have flash devices as non-volatile bitstream storage.
-Both supported FPGA cards have two flash partitions for the FPGA configuration bitstream, a *user* and a *factory* partition.
+All supported FPGA cards have at least two flash partitions for the FPGA configuration bitstream, a *user* and a *factory* partition.
-By default the user partition is loaded at power-on.
-If that fails, the FPGA loader automatically loads the factory partition.
+By default the *user* partition is loaded at power-on.
+If that fails, the FPGA loader automatically loads the *factory* partition.
 That may happen if the flashing process for the user partition was interrupted, or if the flash device on the card or the bitstream file used for flashing got corrupted.

 # How to update the user partition